euroargodev/argopy/docs/paper.md

 data management is a model for other ocean observing systems and constantly ensures the highest quality of scientific measurements for the community [@wong-2020].

-The counter part to this tremendous success in data management and in developping good practices and well calibrated procedures ([see all the Argo Data Management Team documentation here](http://www.argodatamgt.org/Documentation)) is thus a very complex Argo dataset: the **argopy** software aims to help users navigate this complex realm.
+The counter part to this tremendous success in data managemen, in developing good practices and well calibrated procedures ([see all the Argo Data Management Team documentation here](http://www.argodatamgt.org/Documentation)) is thus a very complex Argo dataset: the **argopy** software aims to help users navigate this complex realm.

 Moreover, since the Argo community focuses on delivering a curated dataset for science, it does not provide open source softwares for its user base.
 Softwares exist for Argo data operators so that they can decode and quality control the data [e.g. @scoop].
-But none is available for scientists who then have to develop their own machinary to download and manipulate the data.
+But none is available for scientists who thus have to develop their own machinery to download and manipulate the data.

-Python is becomming widely used by the scientific community and beyond: worldwide, Python is the most popular language that grew the most in the last 5 years (20%, source: http://pypl.github.io/PYPL.html).
-It offers a modern, powerfull and open source framework to work with.
+Python is becoming widely used by the scientific community and beyond: worldwide, Python is the most popular language that grew the most in the last 5 years (20%, source: http://pypl.github.io/PYPL.html).
+It offers a modern, powerful and open source framework to work with.
 However, up to this point, no Python based software has been dedicated to the Argo dataset.

-# Key features
+# Key features of **argopy**

 **argopy** is a python software that aims to ease Argo data access and manipulation for standard users as well as Argo experts.
 The two key features of **argopy** are thus (i) its trivial fetching API of Argo data and (ii) its